zacharycohn/acqstack-journeymap/_pages/external-clients/qa.md

 title: Vendor Q&A
 ---

 This phase is optional, depending on the type of solicitation.
-A full and open competition would have time baked in for questions and answers from vendors, so they can prepare better proposals and more accurate price quotes.
-A direct award of some sort would not require this step.
+Often, you want to bake in time for questions and answers from vendors so they can prepare better proposals and more accurate price quotes.
+A direct award would not require this step.

 ### How long does this process usually take?
-There is no set-in-stone timelines, but generally if we're buying off of a schedules or a BPA, we give vendors about 1 week to submit questions.
-If we're buying with a full & open competition, we give vendors 2 weeks to submit questions.
+There is no set-in-stone timelines, but for the Agile BPA we generally give vendors about 1 week to submit questions.

 We spend a 2 or 3 days answering.
 Posting the answers (which traditionally happens by posting an amendment to the solicitation) can happen in 1 day.

 ### What happens in this stage?
-Traditionally, vendors email their questions to the CO, who then sends them to the TTS and client team.
-Answers are written, then sent back to the CO who posts the answers as an amendment to the solicitation for everyone to see.

-Alternatively, and with CO's discretion, you can recieve questions via google forms, or by having vendors post questions as Github Issues, and the government can answer on github.
-All the questions and answers should still be officially posted as an amendment when the Q&A period closes.
+Vendors post their questions as an issue on a Github repo.
+The government answers on Github.
+The CO will post all questions and answers as an amendment on eBuy, the system of record, when the Q&A period closes.

 It is up to the CO’s discretion to allow questions after the Q&A has closed.
 Additional amendments should be posted for all vendors to see with answers to any further questions.